Linda S. Lane, Developmental and Content Editor and Mentor

-Some 20 years ago, writer and coach Linda Lane began editing professionally.
-With a strong sense of story and innate understanding of writing dynamics, she supports the author’s effort to create a noteworthy work while maintaining story and voice.
+Some 25 years ago, writer and coach Linda Lane began editing professionally.
+With a strong sense of story and innate grasp of writing dynamics, she supports the author’s effort to create a noteworthy work while maintaining story and voice.

 Award-winning books she has edited include

-• one that was accepted for nomination for a 2010 Pulitzer Prize,
+• one accepted for nomination for a Pulitzer Prize,

-• one that won the American Book Award 2008, and
+• one winner of the American Book Award, and

-• one that took second place in 2005-2006 National Writers Association Novel Contest.
+• one second place in the National Writers Association Novel Contest.

 • proper structure,